 This is important for clients who are on the fence between paying for mortgage discount points or a larger down payment.
 If it’s between discount points and boosting your down payment to 20% or over, you’ll want to choose the down payment most of the time.
 Always do the math and consider if your discount points are costing you more or less than your monthly PMI fees.

 Once again, this option is all about the timing.
-If you only have your home for seven years, and you invest your excess funds during that time, you’ll only be getting about $3,500 out of your investment.
+If you only have your home for 6 years, and you invest your excess funds during that time, you’ll only be getting about $3,800 out of your investment.
 At that ROI, you would be better off not paying for points at all and investing your initial $2,625.
-In the same seven years, this would produce about $4,200.
+In the same seven years, this would produce a little over $4,200.